Mike Tramp: 2021

-In February 2021, Tramp released a brand new single, "Everything Is Alright", as his entry into the Eurovision Song Contest representing Denmark.
+In February 2021, Mike Tramp released a brand new single, "Everything Is Alright", as his entry into the Eurovision Song Contest representing Denmark.
 The song is up against seven other entries, and the winner will be chosen at the Dansk Melodi Grand Prix on 6 March.
 The Eurovision Song Contest finals will take place in Rotterdam, Netherlands in May.
-Tramp also released the official music video for "Everything Is Alright" on 18 February 2021 and another compilation album also titled "Everything Is Alright" in May 2021 featuring the single plus the 9 best tracks from Trampthology on a single disc release.
+Mike Tramp also released the official music video for "Everything Is Alright" on 18 February 2021 and another compilation album also titled "Everything Is Alright" in May 2021 featuring the single plus the nine best tracks from Trampthology on a single disc release.